ahlinist/tempvs-message/README.md

 [![Circle CI](https://circleci.com/gh/ahlinist/tempvs-message/tree/master.svg?&style=shield)](https://circleci.com/gh/ahlinist/tempvs-message/tree/master)

 A message microservice for tempvs (see: https://github.com/ahlinist/tempvs) based on spring boot.

+## Discovery
+To be discovered by tempvs services this component should have the following env variables set correctly:
+ * DOMAIN_NAME (domain name specific for this group of instances, defaults to "localhost")
+ * EUREKA_URL (Eureka server url, defaults to "http://user:password@localhost:8084")
+ * EUREKA_PASSWORD (Eureka server password, defaults to "password")

 ## Configuration

 The following env variables need to be set: